-Attention: boaters, kayakers, fishermen, scuba divers, sailors, beach goers, mariners, coastal residents and photographers.
-Gotham Whale requests your help with our Citizen Science Project - WANTED.
+Attention: boaters, kayakers, fishermen, scuba divers, sailors, beachgoers, mariners, coastal residents, and photographers — Gotham Whale relies on your help with our Citizen Science Project!

-When you’re near or on the water in the New York Bight, please be on the lookout for marine mammals.
-If you see a whale, dolphin, or seal, you can help our research by letting us know!
-Please report your sighting using our data collection form below.
-Please be as specific as possible, as this data is kept on file as database record.
+When you're near or on the water in the New York Bight, keep an eye out for marine mammals.
+If you spot a whale, dolphin, or seal, you can contribute to our research by reporting your sighting using the data collection form below.
+Please be as specific as possible; your detailed information is crucial for our database records and ongoing research efforts.
+Join us in protecting and understanding these incredible creatures!

 Atlantic Marine Conservation Society 631-317-0030